What are the Main Limitations of Ratio Analysis?

 The first limitation stems from the fact that you will not be using accounting methods or policies.
 For instance, at one time, you will use the recognition of goodwill and not in others; there is depreciation using straight-line or reducing balance as examples of accounting policies.
 All these will lead to different figures in your analysis.

 The ratio analysis tends to rely on the summarized financial data as the base.
-This may limit the scope of the disclosure of the financial statements.
+This limitation becomes especially significant in the context of the importance of accurate financial information in Singapore companies.
 Unfortunately, the analysts have access to the summarized data which could make it harder for them to get the full information that they need.

 Multiple businesses pose a problem because of the individual items in the financial items and the issue of the numerous accounting periods.
 This makes it even harder to analyze business since even small changes in the gross profit margin, for instance, affect the business.